WELCOME TO NEVADA!

 The Silver State is proud to be a member of CoCoRaHS!
 From 13,145 ft high at Boundary Peak to only 479 ft at the Colorado River,and from Reno to Las Vegas, we're now able to measure how dry or wet the Silver State really is!
 Joining the network in 2007, Nevada was the westernmost state at the time to participate in CoCoRaHS in the continental U.S. Be a part of this volunteer weather watching group with your own 4-inch rain gauge--simply click Join CoCoRaHS on the menu, or contact one of the state coordinators.

 Andy Gorelow, Forecaster - National Weather Service Las Vegas

 Training is required for all observers.
 You may attend a "live" training session and/or use the online training slideshow found on the CoCoRaHS home page.
 Live training sessions are open to the public.
 RSVPs are requested, but not required in most cases.
-If you're interested in a live training in your neck of the woods, please email firstname.lastname@example.org or email@example.com, and let me know of your interest and where you are located.
+If you're interested in a live training in your neck of the woods, please email firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org and let us know of your interest and where you are located.
 Unfortunately, we can't guarantee we can travel to every locale, but we'll try our best.

 Who Can Join

 We encourage anyone who has an interest in the weather, a desire to learn more about weather and climate, and enthusiasm to report daily rain, hail and snow observations to join CoCoRaHS.
 We pride ourselves with having trained observers, either through the online session or by attending a group training.